dluc/Select/README.md

 You might have to create a fixture, see _tests/fixtures/select\_*NS.php_.

-Notice that subclasses don't need to explicit any interface because _Select_ uses magic methods to catch calls to the stored dependencies.  _iSelect_ should be used when replacing _Select_ with a new or fake implementation.
+Notice that subclasses don't need to explicit any interface because _Select_ uses method overloading to catch calls to the stored dependencies.  _iSelect_ should be used when replacing _Select_ with a new or fake implementation.